alfaloo/tp/docs/DeveloperGuide.md

 1. Hospital clerk enters patient data
 2.  mediCLI adds the patient into database

 Use case ends.

 **Extensions**

 * 1a.
 The entered patient data is not in the correct format
-  * 1a1.
-MediCLI shows an error message with exact issue
+  * *1a1. mediCLI shows an error message

-    Use case ends.

-* 1b.
-The entered patient is already in the database
-  * 1b1.
-MediCLI shows an error about duplicate persons

 Use case ends.